This post may contain affiliate links. Please read our disclosure policy.

 I got many requests regarding where to find Frank’s Red Hot sauce since I released these Buffalo Jackfruit and Rice Bake, and Buffalo Sweet Potato Soup recipes.
 Instead of telling you where to find it, I’m going to show you how to make it at home!

-📘 What is Buffalo Sauce
+📘 What Is Buffalo Sauce

 Buffalo sauce, or buffalo wing sauce, is a hot sauce made from cayenne peppers, vinegar, butter, and garlic.
 The name “Buffalo” comes from the city where the sauce was invented.